-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent MED1300 Medical Law and Ethics 5 50 0 0 25 None
+Credits Hours Hours Hours Hours /Concurrent

+aw and 5 50 0 0 25 None

+a aw and 5 5-53-55

 This course introduces students to the legal principles and ethical issues affecting all healthcare professionals in the United States.
 Issues covered in this course include: the importance of personnel having knowledge of the law, what constitutes a standard of care, parameters of responsibility, and functioning within the legal system.
 Medical malpractice, divisions between criminal and civil law, formation of a contract, breach of contract and how to terminate a contract, as well as negligence of malpractice, informed consent, practicing preventive medicine and malpractice insurance are covered in this course.
 This course also discusses the responsibilities of practice and what constitutes privacy, confidentiality, and privileged communication.